This chapter of our documentation is still in beta. We welcome feedback, corrections,

 Work with the LEMDO project manager to set up workflows leading up to your first release.

-Work with the LEMDO team to publish a version of your anthology.
-Note that you will
+Work with the LEMDO team to publish a static, numbered release of your anthology.

-continue adding pages and editions in iterative releases until your anthology is complete.
+Note that you will continue adding pages and editions in iterative releases until

-through the editorial workflow.
+encoding workflows.
 Please familiarize yourself with our Documentation Index so that you can direct editors to the appropriate documentation as required.

 You will find documentation chapters on encoding each piece of an edition in our documentation